‘Vikings’ Season 4 Finale: Jonathan Rhys Meyers Character Is Introduced As A ‘Religious Warrior’

 “I was looking at the history books, and I came across these warrior bishops.
 The antecedents of the Knights Templar: these are people who were absolutely religious, yet they put on armor and they fought.
 They were crazy!
 They believed totally in Christianity and the message, and yet, on the battlefield, they were totally berserk.”

-Considering History Channel has a new series in production called Knightfall that delves into the Knights Templar, it could be assumed these two shows might crossover at some point, although this is only speculation and is yet to be confirmed.
-However, having Heahmund as a earlier version of the Knights Templar would be a great way to introduce the audience to the political and religious structures at the time that likely led to the formation of the Knights Templar proper.
+Considering History Channel has a new series in production called Knightfall that delves into the Knights Templar, it could be assumed these two shows might cross over at some point, although this is only speculation and is yet to be confirmed.
+However, having Heahmund as an earlier version of the Knights Templar would be a great way to introduce the audience to the political and religious structures at the time that likely led to the formation of the Knights Templar proper.

-Entertainment Weekly also released a new promotional still for Jonathan Rhys Meyers new Vikings character.
+Entertainment Weekly also released a new promotional still for Jonathan Rhys Meyers’ new Vikings character.

 Jonathan Rhys Meyers is headed to #Vikings!
 Get all the details on his new character: https://t.co/tt74U7COOj pic.twitter.com/gRd4zE1ahP